seanstark/sentinel-tools/enable-sentinel-mdfc-sub-con/readme.md

 1. Navigate to the Logic App in the Azure Portal
 2. Select API connections on the left hand side
-3. Select the Office365-<logic app name> api connection
+3. Select the Office365-'logic app name' api connection
 4. Select Edit API connection
 5. Select Authorize and complete the authorization process